vasanthgx/traffic_prediction/README.md

 ## Model Development

-- we will select the top 7 features that we got from the Random Forest Regressor
+- **we will select just the top 7 features that we got from the Random Forest Regressor**
     ```
     important_features = [ 'hour','temp','weekday','day_section_night','month', 'year','clouds_all']
     ```
 - Splitting the dataset into training and **validation set**.
 This validation set is to test our model internally before submitting it to the test set
     - *Note : we have already been provided the test data set for the hackathon*

-- Scaling : we do the scaling of the data using the StandardScaler() function from sklearn
+- **Scaling : we do the scaling of the data using the StandardScaler() function from sklearn**

-- Experimenting with different models , so that we can select the best model for our submision
+- **Experimenting with different models , so that we can select the best model for our submision**

 ![alt text](https://github.com/vasanthgx/traffic_prediction/blob/main/images/experimenting_models.png)

-- Selecting the best model
+- **Selecting the best model**
     ```
     regrh = HistGradientBoostingRegressor(random_state=32)
     regrh.fit(x_train_scaled, y_train)